-The HP DeskJet 3755 is the best compact printer under $100 we've tested is the HP DeskJet 3755.
-This inkjet printer is very small and portable, making it suitable for tight spaces, like a small desk or dorm room.
+The best compact printer under $100 we've tested is the HP DeskJet 3755.
+This inkjet printer is very small and portable, making it suitable for tight spaces like a small desk or dorm room.
 It comes in three colorful variants if you want to add a pop of color to your workspace, and it provides easy access to ink cartridges and paper jams from the front of the printer.

-Even though it is quite compact, it's equipped with a sheetfed scanner that can automatically process multi-page documents.
-It produces good-looking photos that are well-detailed, although there's some banding in gray areas.
+Even though it's quite compact, it's equipped with a sheetfed scanner that can automatically process multi-page documents.
+It produces good-looking, well-detailed photos, although there's some banding in gray areas.
 Colors are impressively accurate, with only some colors looking a bit oversaturated.
 While accuracy may not be good enough for professions requiring exact color reproduction, it should be fine for casual photo printing.

-Unfortunately, it doesn't yield many pages for either black or color documents, so you may need to replace the cartridges often, leading to a disappointingly high cost-per-print.
+Unfortunately, it doesn't yield many pages for either black or color documents, so you may need to replace the cartridges often, which leads to a disappointingly high cost-per-print.
 Also, it prints documents and photos very slowly, and it can't automatically print double-sided pages.
 All in all, this is a good choice if you're looking for a simple, compact printer that costs under $100 and can produce good-looking photos.

-Unfortunately, this model doesn't have a flatbed or sheetfed scanner, so it isn't ideal if you need to scan items often and don't have a separate scanner.
-Also, since the drum unit isn't a part of the toner cartridge, and while this means you don't need to replace it every time you replace the toner, you do need to replace it eventually, which adds an extra cost down the line.
-Nevertheless, this is an amazing laser model if you need to print monochrome documents, and it's among the best black and white printers we've tested.
+Unfortunately, it doesn't have a scanner, so this isn't an ideal model if you need to scan items often and don't have a separate scanner.
+Also, since the drum unit isn't a part of the toner cartridge, you'll need to replace it separately, which adds an extra cost down the line.
+All in all, this is an amazing laser model if you need to print monochrome documents, and it's one of the best black and white printers we've tested.